franck-chester/franck-chester.github.io/_links/2021-11-04-CountAPI This API allows you to create simple numeric counters. IaaS, Integer as a Service..md

 tags: jeckyll javascript
 ---

-I'm curious to see whether anyone actually visits the blog pages that I've shared (aka attention seeking) and implenting a basic page counter would help.
+I'm curious to see whether anyone actually visits the blog pages that I've shared (aka attention seeking) and implementing a basic page counter would help.